Skip to content

 package6 ~= x.y.z # install version newer than x.y.z and older than x.y+1

 Finally, we also need to discuss dependency resolution, which is the process of figuring out which packages are compatible.
 This is a complex problem with various algorithms.
-If pip or conda take a long time to install packages, it's likely due to the dependency resolution process.
+If a package manager takes a long time to install a package, it's likely due to the dependency resolution process.
 For example, attempting to install

 pip install "matplotlib >= 3.8.0" "numpy <= 1.19" --dry-run